marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - Allow you to assess, audit and evaluate configurations of your AWS resources.
 - Very useful for Configuration Management as part of an ITIL program.
 - Creates a baseline of various configuration settings and files then can track drift.
-- Can check resources for certain desired conditions and if violations are found, the resource is flagged as *noncompliant*.
+- Can check resources for certain desired conditions and if violations are found, the resource is flagged as _noncompliant_.

 ### AWS OpsWorks

 - managed instance of Chef and Puppet.
 - OpsWorks Stack is Chef single agent, requires Stack in each region as it can only control resources in that same region.
+- offers 3 types of scaling: 24/7 for instances that remain on all the time; time-based for instances that can be scheduled for a certain time of day and on certain days of the week; and load-based scaling which will add instances based on metrics.

+### AWS CodeBuild

+AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.

+### AWS Lightsail

+Build applications and websites fast with low-cost, pre-configured cloud resources.
+Amazon Lightsail offers easy-to-use virtual private server (VPS) instances, containers, storage, databases, and more at a cost-effective monthly price.

 ### AWS System Manager